-For instance, ‘Guest Mode’ can be an excellent addition.
-Whenever there are guests, lights will not turn on or off on its own.
+For instance, ‘Guest Mode’ can be an excellent addition; so that whenever there are guests, lights will not automatically turn on or off, for example.

-For instance, you can create a scene like this: Whenever you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 and sound the siren to alarm trespassers that they’re spotted.
+For instance, you could create the following setup (or adjust it to whatever your preferences might be): Whenever you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 (if you have a monitoring contract purchased) and sound the siren to alarm trespassers that they’re spotted.

 Wink also has a beautiful mobile application that works flawlessly.
 It’s clean, modern, comfortable to use and intuitive.
 What I like about the app is that I’ve never had cases of it lagging, crashing or freezing.
 It is on the same level as SmartThings.

-If you’re interested how the app looks on the inside, I’ll drop a few pics for you to know what to expect from it.
+If you’re interested how the app looks on the inside, I’ll drop a few pics so you can know what to expect from it.

 This mobile application allows you to create lots of things, but many consider it inferior to SmartThings.
-From what Wink owners have said to me is that it can’t function on the same level and offers less flexibility with fewer options for configuration.
+From what Wink owners have said to me, I’ve gauged that it can’t function on the same level at SmartThings and offers less flexibility with fewer options for configuration.

-Wink’s app is gorgeous.
-SmartThings being a bit late to display live feeds from a security camera and couldn’t properly deliver IFTTT commands.
+SmartThings lagged in displaying live feeds from a security camera and couldn’t properly deliver IFTTT commands.